-Bifacial solar panels are also very popular these days.
+Bifacial panels are also very popular these days.
 As the name suggests, they are capable of capturing sunlight from both sides of the panel hence producing double the power.
 Typically bifacial are manufactured with monocrystalline solar cells, but polycrystalline bifacial panels also exist.

 How Solar Panels Work

-Solar panels harness solar energy by converting sunlight into electric current or heat energy.
+Solar systems harness solar energy by converting sunlight into electric current or heat energy.
 The conversion of solar energy into electricity is done through the solar photovoltaic (PV) effect.
 This electricity is used to light up our homes, offices etc. Solar Thermal Systems use another type of panels.
 They convert sunlight into heat energy that can be used for water heating or space heating.